 Do I really need to be on social media in 2022?

-According to Better Cities for Pets, a whopping 65% of pet owners post photos of their fur babies on social media approximately twice per week.
+According to Hepper, a whopping 65% of pet owners post photos of their fur babies on social media approximately twice per week.
 In addition, there were 2.91 billion active users on Facebook (now known as Meta) in 2021.

 So clearly, dog owners are online.
 As a business, it would be foolish to ignore the dog grooming business marketing opportunities provided by social media platforms such as Instagram and Meta.
 Unlike paid advertising, social media offers free ways to connect with both regular and new customers.
 Meta and Instagram offer a place to showcase your skills, talents, and services, thus building your authority and level of expertise in the dog grooming industry.

 Think of it like this: does anyone use a phonebook anymore?
 Not really.
 Nowadays, everybody goes online to find the services they need.
 That includes dog groomers!

 5 Reasons to Use Instagram and Meta as a Dog Groomer